jack-y/seneca-entity-crud-now-on-GitLab/docs/then.md

 # *then* feature

-Last update: 04/25/2018
+Last update: 05/15/2018

 # Description

 This feature is part of the [seneca-entity-crud][] plugin.
-It provides additional treatments on entities being read.
+It provides additional processes on entities being read or queried.

 ## Why this feature?